 Each year in Canada, more than 250,000 homeless cats and dogs are temporarily housed in animal shelters.
 These animals' lives depend on one thing: people choosing to share their homes with them.
 Unfortunately, many people choose instead to buy pets from breeders or pet stores instead.
 Sadly, many of the pets that are sold in Canada come from abusive puppy mills and irresponsible breeders.
 If you are looking for a new pet, please make adoption your option, and urge every animal lover you know to do the same.

-Volunteer with CFHS, your local humane society, SPCA or other animal welfare organization
+Volunteer with CFHS, your local SPCA, humane society, rescue or other animal welfare organization

 In nearly every community across Canada, there are animal shelters or rescue groups that need volunteers to help them find homes for stray, abandoned or abused companion animals.
 From walking dogs or temporarily fostering cats in your home, to organizing a fundraiser or joining a shelter’s board of directors, there are many ways you can contribute your time and talents to the humane movement.